id-nynt/Agent_CICD/README.md

 Some failure cases use Java-side test hooks such as `BDI_FORCE_BUILD_FAIL` so the agent can be tested without permanently modifying CI/CD scripts.
 Telemetry-driven scenarios use actual service traffic, service metrics, Prometheus scraping, Java polling, and Jason percept updates.

-The current research claim is intentionally narrow: a plain Jason BDI controller can execute the same CI/CD action interface as a traditional pipeline, perceive action and telemetry results as beliefs, and choose more explainable context-sensitive responses than a fixed sequence.
+The research claim is intentionally narrow: a plain Jason BDI controller can execute the same CI/CD action interface as a traditional pipeline, perceive action and telemetry results as beliefs, and choose more explainable context-sensitive responses than a fixed sequence.